 Cleaning: The main concern when it comes to cleaning is the material of the inside of the oven.
-Ideally you want something that can’t rust so you can easily wipe it clean such as stainless steel.
+Ideally you want something that can’t rust so you can easily wipe it clean such as stainless steel or a ceramic coating.

 Design: While design might not be the first thing you think of when it comes to buying a microwave, this will be something you have to look at every day in your kitchen so it is worth paying attention to.
 Consider your other appliances and the style of your kitchen, would a super modern or a more retro style appliance fit the room better?

-It only cooks at 700W, so will take a bit longer than some models, but it is a very capable microwave and you won’t find many smaller, especially ones that will still fit in a 10-inch plate.
+It only cooks at 600W, so will take a bit longer to cook your food than some models, although Russell Hobbs claim the diamond cavity structure improves cooking performance.
+Overall it is a very capable microwave and you won’t find many smaller, especially ones that will still fit in a 10-inch plate.

 Best Small Microwaves